 WHY WE LOVE IT

 It’s hard to resist a city that draws a dreamer.
 And indeed, Nashville has long bewitched newcomers, many adding their own voices to Music City, the songwriting capital of the world.
-Located along the Cumberland River with rural farmland along its edges, the city possesses the soulfulness of a place that’s been a part of music history as well as the electricity of a town on the rise, thanks in part to a nationally renowned restaurant scene steered by both local chefs and those drawn to the scene from Chicago and New York.
+Located along the Cumberland River, with rolling hills and rural farmland along its edges, the city possesses the soulfulness of a place steeped in music history, as well as the electricity of a town on the rise, thanks in part to a nationally renowned restaurant scene steered by both local chefs and those drawn here from Chicago and New York.
 But chefs aren’t the only ones relocating to Nashville, which continues to see an influx of nearly a hundred new residents a day.

 NEIGHBORHOODS TO KNOW

 Back before country was cool, Nashville neighborhoods weren’t quite trendy enough to warrant hip monikers.
 Not so anymore.
-Newly named areas like WeHo (Wedgewood-Houston), which offers artists co-working spaces; Pie Town (named for the creative micro-neighborhood’s distinctive shape); and downtown’s SoBro (South of Broadway) join classics like Hillsboro Village, near Vanderbilt University; posh Belle Meade; and the international corridor along Nolensville Pike, where you’ll find some of the city’s most authentic tacos.
+Now, areas like WeHo (Wedgewood-Houston), which offers artists co-working spaces; Pie Town (named for the creative micro-neighborhood’s distinctive shape); and downtown’s SoBro (South of Broadway) join must-visit classics like Hillsboro Village, near Vanderbilt University; posh Belle Meade; and the international corridor along Nolensville Pike, where you’ll find some of the city’s most authentic tacos.
 (We’re fans of the al pastor and chorizo tacos at Tacos Y Mariscos El Amigo.)
 A few more districts to know:

-Named for the nineteenth-century immigrants who settled in the area, this neighborhood now has some of the best eating in Nashville with restaurants like City House and Rolf and Daughters as well as the Nashville Farmers’ Market, a community gathering space since the early 1800s.
-Sample some of the city’s sports scene at the new Nashville Sounds baseball stadium.
-And for culture, pop over to nearby Jefferson Street (the border between Germantown and historic North Nashville) for the art crawl near the old haunts of Jimi Hendrix, Little Richard, Etta James, and other R&B greats.
+Named for the nineteenth-century immigrants who settled in the area, this walkable neighborhood now has some of the best eating in Nashville with mainstay restaurants such as Henrietta Red, City House, and Rolf and Daughters, as well as the Nashville Farmers’ Market, a community gathering space since the early 1800s.
+Sample the city’s sports scene at the Nashville Sounds baseball stadium, or, to get your culture fix, pop over to nearby Jefferson Street (the border between Germantown and historic North Nashville) for the art crawl near the old haunts of Jimi Hendrix, Little Richard, Etta James, and other R&B greats.
 The neighborhood (along with parts of East Nashville) took a hit from the 2020 tornado that ripped through Nashville, but most businesses and restaurants, including the heavily damaged Geist Bar + Restaurant, are back welcoming guests.

 In the blocks between this area’s beloved bungalows, you’ll find a stretch of storefronts to keep you entertained for hours.
 (Visit mid-week to avoid the crowds of weekend revelers.)
 Restaurants range from fine dining favorites such as Josephine and Epice to fast-casual standbys such as Burger Up and Edley’s Bar-B-Que.
 Stop in Jeni’s for a double scoop of the ice cream powerhouse’s collab with country music queen Dolly Parton.
-Shop for jeans at Imogene + Willie, dresses at Reese Witherspoon’s Draper James, and gifts at Holly Williams’s White’s Mercantile.
-At institutions like Corner Music, you can pick up a Telecaster.
+Shop for jeans at Imogene + Willie, dresses at Reese Witherspoon’s Draper James, and one-of-a-kind gifts at Holly Williams’s original White’s Mercantile.

 WHEN TO GO